tlamadon/blm-replicate/README.txt

 This is similar to using the Swedish data.
 You only need to provide two data sources in the form of a data.frame.
 One should be called sdata and contain information on all workers, and one should be called jdata and contain information only about the movers.
-To see the structure that this data.frames should have.
-The sdata and jdata frames should be saved into data-tmp/tmp-2003-dynamic.dat and data-tmp/tmp-2003-dynamic.dat for the static and the dynamic estimation.
+The sdata and jdata frames should be saved into data-tmp/data-static.dat and data-tmp/data-dynamic.dat for the static and the dynamic estimation.

 We recommend to have a look at the function generate_simulated_data in inst/server/server-utils.R.
-It creates synthetic data simulated from our main specifications and save files to the same format as the actual data.
+It creates synthetic data simulated from our main specifications and saves files to the same format as the actual data.
 This is your best source to match the structure exactly.

 Here is what sdata looks like: